alyssa d'amato

 mco 427 – final blog post

-Instead, I’ve elected to shift my focus on a significant component of the evolving age of social media, and all the opportunities it presents to the press and the concept of misinformation as a whole: Online shopping! (whoo!)
+Instead, I’ve appropriately elected to shift my focus on a significant component of the evolving age of social media, and all the opportunities it presents to the press and the concept of misinformation as a whole: Online shopping! (whoo!)

 Being born in 2002, I never stood a chance.